Where does Penang Hokkien come from? (5 February, 2017)

 Based on research thus far carried out, I have reason to believe that Penang Hokkien was brought over by refugees fleeing Fujian Province during the period between the Ming and Qing dynasties.
 To be precise, between 1644 until 1682, when Taiwan was incorporated as a prefecture of Fujian province, and the policy to clearing the coast rescinded, the ancestors of the Penang Chinese people must have fled Fujian province.

 Whether or not the early Hokkien settlers included Ming loyalists, I do not know, but I believe the Zhangzhou massacre was the reason they fled China.
+Either that, or the decree to move them inland.
 As Penang Hokkien bears much resemblance to Zhangzhou Hokkien, that provides me the clue that the earliest Hokkien forefathers came from Zhangzhou and counties in its surrounding areas.

-In my opinion, the earliest settlers were therefore not seafarers (as in sailors), but rather a diaspora comprising refugees who fought to defend Fujian, and fled when they lost the fight against the invading Manchus.
+In my opinion, the earliest settlers were therefore not seafarers (as in sailors), but rather a diaspora comprising refugees who either fought to defend Fujian, and fled when they lost the fight against the invading Manchus; or, they were simply running for their lives to avoid bloodshed.
 At that time, there was in fact an established network of sea routes controlled by Hokkien merchants (and pirates), and these refugees probably took advantage of the seafaring knowledge of their merchantile cousins to get as far away from Fujian province as it is possible for them to.
 Unlike the later Sinkheks, there was no compulsion to tnui1 Tng3 Snua1 for them.
 They probably knew quite well that the Qing Dynasty was there to stay - at least within their lifetime - and going home would spell certain death.

 Wooden chairs at Khoo Kongsi (28 February, 2004)